SaketSinha2005/GeoSceneNet/readme.md

 This to-do list is designed to practice **Chapters 10 and 11 of *Hands-On Machine Learning*** using the **Intel Image Classification dataset**.
 The focus is on learning how to **build, train, and evaluate neural networks with Keras** (Chapter 10) and understanding **how to train deep networks effectively** using proper initialization, regularization, normalization, and optimization techniques (Chapter 11).

-You will start with a simple baseline neural network and gradually move to a small custom CNN, observing how different training choices affect performance and stability.
+We will start with a simple baseline neural network and gradually move to a small custom CNN, observing how different training choices affect performance and stability.
 The goal is **conceptual understanding and hands-on experience**, not achieving state-of-the-art accuracy.

 ---